nicksteinbauer/redbarncms/src/pages/services/construction-management.md

 Our CM team capably handles construction administration, inspection, documentation, pre-construction, change order processes, and claims support.

+**Construction Inspection**

+Our firm has a strong CM inspection team that knows processes and can fit well within an agency.
+We are versed in SiteTracker, SharePoint, and Unifier.
+We support the City and require quality in standards.
+We also build relationships with the contractors to ensure they are performing per City standards.

 **Environmental Compliance**

-Our environmental team is trained to work on large transit & heavy civil construction projects and to oversee compliance.
-We have fish biologists and wetland scientists that handle the coordination with the regulators as well as provide the proper documentation.
+Our environmental team is trained to work on large transit & heavy civil construction projects and oversee compliance.
+We have fish biologists and wetland scientists that handle the coordination with the regulators and provide the proper documentation.

 <!--EndFragment-->